sajadtorkamani/jedi-proxy/README.md

-This project defines a Docker container that starts [Traefik](https://traefik.io/) on port `80` allowing it to serve as a reverse-proxy for several of my projects.
+This project defines a Docker container that starts [Traefik](https://traefik.io/) on port `80` allowing it to act as a reverse proxy for several of my projects.

 The admin dashboard is available at http://localhost:8080.